acq3047/hangman272/README.md

 ### Task 2: Update the latest code changes to GitHub

-Update your GitHub repository with the latest code changes from your local project.
+To keep your GitHub repository up to date with the most recent code changes from your local project, make sure to push the latest changes from your local repository to your GitHub repository.

+***Breakdown list:***
 1. Staging your modifications and creating a commit.
 2. Push the changes to your GitHMub repository